chenjanet/strong-language-detector/README.md

 ## How to run
 Use pip to install the necessary dependencies:

-`pip install pandas scikit-learn joblib flask keras tensorflow`
+`pip install pandas scikit-learn joblib flask`

 For a full list of dependencies, see _dependencies.txt_